NICOLAS BANTIN – MANAGING DIRECTOR

 Nicolas Bantin is a former investment banker who worked in the City of London for more than 30 years with Canadian Imperial Bank of Commerce and Bank of America.
-Nicholas is an international corporate lending banker who has wide experience in all aspects of corporate finance including trade finance and the securitisation of assets.
-After 15 years in corporate finance Nicholas moved to manage CIBC’s proprietary portfolios.
-While running the portfolios Nicholas became an expert is assessing market trends and risk management that is demonstrated by his development of a liquidity fund designed to protect the Bank against catastrophic events such as those witnessed in 2007-8.
+As an international corporate lending banker, Nicholas has wide experience in all aspects of corporate finance including trade finance and the securitisation of assets.
+After 15 years in corporate finance, Nicholas moved to manage CIBC’s proprietary portfolios.
+Whilst running the portfolios, Nicholas became an expert in assessing market trends and risk management, a skill demonstrated by his development of a liquidity fund designed to protect the Bank against catastrophic events such as those witnessed in 2007-8.
 This fund generated returns in excess of 30% on capital employed.

-Nicholas retired from the City in 2001 and decided to work with small technology companies to achieve their ambitions.
+Nicholas retired from the City in 2001 to work with small technology companies using his finance and funding knowledge to help them achieve their ambitions.
 He is focused on building new circular business models through which businesses calculate and manage commercial risks from concept to product development to product launch to commercial sales.
-This involves early engagement and working closely with major corporates to ensure that requirements are fully understood and that they participate in market launches.
+This involves early engagement and working closely with major corporates to ensure requirements are fully understood and that they participate in market launches.

-Additionally, given the lack of support by Banks towards growing SMEs Nicholas is now developing alternative and new funding structures to enable SMEs to obtain development capital and manage potential funding gaps.
+Additionally, given the lack of support from Banks towards growing SMEs, Nicholas is now developing alternative and new funding structures to enable SMEs to obtain development capital and manage potential funding gaps.

-Dr Benjamin Crutchley is an optical engineer who leads research into innovative technology at i3D robotics with a focus on 3D stereo systems for machine vision applications.
-In this role, he expands the hardware capabilities of the company by advancing the optical and imaging technologies as well as improving state-of-the-art 3D reconstruction software with academic partners, University College London and Joanneum Research, which have used the software on projects such as the Mars Rover.
-Dr Crutchley has also worked with partners including multinational corporations and SMEs on developing technology in collaborate R & D projects awarded by InnovateUK, as well as European projects including Eurostars and EMRP.
+Dr Benjamin Crutchley is an optical engineer who leads research into innovative technology at i3D robotics.
+His main focus is on developing 3D systems for machine vision applications.
+In this role, he expands the hardware capabilities of the company by advancing the optical and imaging technologies, He is also improving state-of-the-art 3D reconstruction software with academic partners, University College London and Joanneum Research, which have used the software on projects such as the Mars Rover.
+Dr Crutchley has also worked with partners including multinational corporations and SMEs on developing technology in collaborative R & D projects awarded by InnovateUK, as well as European projects including Eurostars and EMRP.